 - Think outside the box.
 Rather than changing your products and how you sell them, maybe you can have a quirky style, a strong sense of shared values, or offer value to your customers in other ways.

 - Get creative!
 A fun way to start is to “force-fit” words together to come up with brand new ideas.
 Check out this website to get a list of random words to begin.
 How many connections can you find?
 It’s harder than you think!

-Blue ocean strategies can be incredibly effective and allow you to become more creative with how you position, market, run, and manage your business.
+Blue ocean strategies can be incredibly useful and allow you to become more creative with how you position, market, run and manage your business.
 However, it is worth noting this theory doesn’t exist in a vacuum, and if you’ve tried any other business strategy frameworks before (e.g. SWOT or Porter’s generic strategies) you will realise how easy it is to get stuck into the framework and lose sight of what you are trying to do: run a successful E-commerce business.
 My advice is to use theories like blue oceans as a launchpad for your ideas, not as an instruction manual.
 Get creative and have fun.

 Managing Director of Hello Digital

 Angus is an experienced and passionate digital entrepreneur who has worked with clients around the world on a wide range of E-commerce and retail projects.
 Angus is excited about technology, change, and transformation, and has spoken about these topics, and more, at various events, workshops, and classes in New Zealand.
 As Hello Digital's Managing Director he oversees the day-to-day operations of the company and is the primary point of contact for our consulting clients and international partners.